Monkeypox: Iraq's gay community fears attacks after cleric claims virus linked to homosexuality

 In a statement published on his verified Twitter account on 23 May, Sadr suggested monkeypox was a result of homosexual behaviour, as some of the early cases detected in the latest global wave were among gay men.

 "I call on them [homosexuals] to repent," he wrote, then went on to call for repealing laws upholding gay rights in order to "protect humanity from the monkeypox epidemic or what we call homosexual-pox".

 He also proposed designating a day every year to express opposition to homosexuality.

 Sadr has millions of supporters in Iraq and controls the largest bloc in the recently elected parliament.

-Homosexuality is illegal in Iraq, and being publicly queer is not socially accepted, which constantly puts the community at risk of threats and abuse.
+Homosexuality is not officially illegal in Iraq, but being publicly queer is not socially accepted, which constantly puts the community at risk of threats and abuse.

 Human Rights Watch has said that LGBTQ+ communities in Iraq live under the constant threat of abduction, rape, torture and murder at the hands of armed groups and the police.

 In 2016, Sadr himself called for an end to violence against the community, in a statement welcomed by HRW and other rights groups.
 But this is not the first time that Sadr blamed the LGBTQ+ community for disease outbreaks.
 He also blamed the outbreak of the coronavirus pandemic on the legalisation of gay marriage in western countries.